typemytype/slanterRoboFontExtension/README.md

 Slanter
 =======

-Slants glyphs based on skew and/or rotation.
+Slants glyphs based on skew and/or rotation and keep the extreme points extreme.